Th3Heretic/OSINTForge/README.md

 - using the terminal navigate to the project folder
 - to check that the requirements.txt is present, run:
 >ls
-- Once you have comfirmed it's presence in the cwd run:
+- Once you have confirmed its presence in the cwd run:
 >pip install -r requirements.txt